Sabbaticals and Leaves of Absence including Junior Scholar Leave

 Interaction with other leaves and opportunities to reduce teaching:

-- If a faculty member has been granted a semester or more at full pay with no teaching duties as part of the employment contract, he or she is not eligible to apply for Junior Scholar Leave.
+- If a faculty member has been granted a semester or more at full pay with no teaching duties as part of the employment contract, the faculty member is not eligible to apply for Junior Scholar Leave.

 - A faculty member who has been granted a teaching reduction at full pay as a result of an internal or external grant, contract, fellowship, or career development professorship remains eligible to apply for Junior Scholar Leave.
-However, the dean may deny the application if he or she is concerned that an additional semester out of the classroom might prevent the faculty member from demonstrating the teaching excellence required for a positive tenure decision.
+However, the dean may deny the application if the dean is concerned that an additional semester out of the classroom might prevent the faculty member from demonstrating the teaching excellence required for a positive tenure decision.

 - Prior Childbirth Leave, Medical Leave, or Primary Caregiver Workload Reduction do not prevent a faculty member from applying for Junior Scholar Leave, although such semesters do not accrue towards the 6 full semesters of full-time service required for eligibility to apply for Junior Scholar Leave.